walterhiggins/WMPJS/book-outline.md

 @@listing greetings_v1.js Random Greetings

 We're already getting the benefit of modules and reuse in that we can reuse the *dice* module we created earlier.
 This is the first statement in our new module.
 If your module depends on other modules, it's usually a good idea to load those modules at the top of your code.
-It's another of those good habits you should adopt as a Javascript programmer because in the long run it will make programming easier.
+It's another of those good habits you should adopt as a JavaScript programmer because in the long run it will make programming easier.

 The next statement declares a new variable called *greetings* and assigns a list of greetings in different languages to it.
 We haven't seen arrays before so they need some explanation.

 ### Arrays
 So far we've used variables to store single items in memory.
 Those items have been numbers and strings (text).
 It's useful to be able to store lists of items in memory too.
 For example, in Minecraft, the server stores a list of players who are currently playing, a list of worlds on the server and many other lists.
 Lists are useful in that they let us keep track of groups of things.
-In Javascript, lists are called *Arrays*.
+In JavaScript, lists are called *Arrays*.
 An *Array* is a collection of items.
 For example, if you wanted to create a list (or Array) of farm animals in Minecraft, you'd do so like this:

     var farmAnimals = [ 'Sheep', 'Cow', 'Pig', 'Chicken' ];